 First-party requests for records may be made under the Privacy Act or the FOIA.
 For example, a party may request under either statute records of consumer complaints that they filed with the FCC regarding their phone or Internet service.
-Both FOIA and Privacy Act requests were processed electronically in FOIAonline and currently are processed in ArkCase.
+Both FOIA and Privacy Act requests are processed in ArkCase.